ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

    * Revisions are purged by limits set in the configuration.

 * **When [Enforce Configuration]() is applied**.
-  Applying this operation triggers the immediate examination and execution of the default configuration and all collection-specific configurations.
+  Enforcing Configuration triggers the immediate examination and execution of the default configuration and all collection-specific configurations.
   {WARNING: }
   Sizeable databases and collections may contain numerous revisions pending